aimh-lab/visione/README.md

 visione init test-collection
 cd test-collection
 ```
-You can change the default configuration by editing the [`config.yaml`](visione/skel/config.yaml) file, e.g., to select the analyses to perform on the videos and how to index them.
+Please check and eventually change the default configuration by editing the file [`config.yaml`](visione/skel/config.yaml) file, e.g., to select the analyses to perform on the videos and how to index them.
 Once you are done, you can import videos to the collection.

 > **Note**: The first time you run other subcommands other than `init`, it will take a while to download and build the necessary Docker images.
 Subsequent runs will be faster.